Build your business right by hiring the right people

 Take for example marketing.
 You can spend tens of thousands of dollars on marketing courses trying to being an expert in marketing yourself but while you’re doing that you aren’t focusing on all the other elements of your business.

 Using the same money to pay someone to market your business while you focus on other aspects of it like cultivating leads or working with clients to make sure they’re happy makes much more sense and will help you grow your business instead of just your personal skill set.It’s far too difficult to grow your business without building a team.Click To Tweet

-I wouldn’t start self-funding multiple courses on contract law if I needed a lawyer so why would you attempt to become a marketing expert when you need marketing?
+I wouldn’t start self-funding multiple courses on contract law if I needed a lawyer, I would hire a TJ Smith lawyer, so why would you attempt to become a marketing expert when you need marketing?

 This rings true for bookkeeping as well.
 My time is simply better spent running my business than trying to become an expert in all areas of the business.
 Hiring a bookkeeper makes more sense financially and professionally since I then have someone with experience in the role as well.